redhairedcelt/knot-another-pipeline/README.md

 ![Example 1.
 Two ships moving together in the South Arm Fraser River near Vancouver on 1 January 2025 found during preliminery exploration and prototyping.](assets/example_1.jpg)

+ The AIS data from January 2025 includes 215 million individual rows.
+Batch processing that data from silver to gold tables is completed in less than 30 minutes.

 ## Data

 This project relies on the publicly available [NOAA Marine Cadastre Vessel Traffic Data](https://hub.marinecadastre.gov/pages/vesseltraffic) site.